duchenpaul/vendor-machine-info-getter/README.md

 ## Usage:
-1. Download this project on the raspberry pi
+1. Download this project on the raspberry pi, fill the  `Customized value` in each script
 2. Run `vm_ht_getter_for_pc.py` to refesh cookies
 3. Transfer `cookies cookies_*.txt` to the script folder on raspberry pi
 4. Run `batch_getter.py` on raspberry pi